Basic operating instructions for wood stoves

 - Overnight burning – this can be more difficult than it seems.
 Clearview suggest that their stoves will burn overnight.
 It is best achieved by fully loading the stove with well seasoned wood until the load is well alight then leave the secondary air vent open about 8mm.
 However, most advice suggests that it is best to avoid as it may well lead to tarring of the flue and may result in your flue needing to be replaced.
 The best answer is to experiment (every situation, stove, flue is different) but remain cautious.
 And always have a good supply of kindling at hand in the morning to relight.

 - Chimney / flue maintenance – Have your flue swept at least once a year, if you use your stove daily then twice a year would be advisable; efficiency of the stove is dependent on effective draw so it must be clear of deposits.
 It will also reduce a build up of deposits that may lead to a chimney fire.
-See our Stove Services page.
+See our Stove Servicing and Chimneys page.

-Further information and guidance can be sort through our Resources page.
+Further information and guidance can be sought through our Resources page.